BMB12d3/minimax-h3-prompt-composer/README.md

 ![Insert Subject workflow](assets/insert-subject.png)

 Treat Video 1 as the source plate and preserve its timing, camera, parallax, Environment, and unaffected content while physically integrating the new Subject.
-Optional scale/placement guidance can communicate apparent size and rough blocking.
+Optional multi-Subject scale/placement guidance can communicate apparent size and rough blocking.

 ### Background Replacement + Relighting